whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-04-13-agile_pair_trio.md

   - [ ] Closes issues with meaningful comments or references to commits.

 - **Kanban Board**:
-  - [ ] Updates the board regularly to reflect task progress.
+  - [ ] Pin-up meeting update the board regularly to reflect task progress.
-  - [ ] Moves tasks through stages (e.g., To Do, In Progress, Done).
+  - [ ] Work moves tasks through stages (e.g., To Do, In Progress, Done).
-  - [ ] Uses labels or tags to prioritize tasks effectively.
+  - [ ] Uses labels or tags to assign and prioritize tasks effectively.

 - **Burndown Lists**:
   - [ ] Tracks progress toward Sprint goals.